alshedivat/al-folio/_pages/about.md

 **Previously:**

-I hold M.Sc in Biomedical Informatics from [Universidad Peruana Cayetano Heredia](www.catetano.edu.pe) where I worked designing a maternal and child health program that aided with a mHealth application for Community Health Workers and community-based components approach, aimed to monitor pregnant women and newborns in remote basin native communities
+I'm a peruvian physician and, besides my MPH, I hold M.Sc in Biomedical Informatics from [Universidad Peruana Cayetano Heredia](www.catetano.edu.pe) where I worked designing a maternal and child health program that aided with a mHealth application for Community Health Workers and community-based components approach, aimed to monitor pregnant women and newborns in remote basin native communities